blecher-at/Supreme-Risk/README.md

 - Building units will restart the round timer
 - Players have 30 seconds to liberate neighbouring countries
 - Standard Risk rules apply when determining victories, and new units to be placed

+- Options available in the game settings
+-- Choose tier of units to use (T1, T2, T3)
+-- Lose or retain reinforcements
+-- unit movement settings

 ## Files